 So a campaign to stop the mine to protect the forest is also a campaign to protect the local community and local business.
 If the campaigners see this only as a campaign to protect nature they will miss out on a lot of support.

-We can illustrate this by looking at messages this campaign sends to their supporters.
+We can illustrate this by looking at messages this campaign sends to their audience of supporters and potential supporters.
 If they make their campaign only about protecting nature all of their messages will be variations of:

 Take action to protect Cloudy Downs forest and wildlife